DivyaNunety/UMBC-DATA606-Capstone/docs/Resume.md

 - **LinkedIn:** [linkedin.com/in/divya-sri-nunety-59b446270](https://linkedin.com/in/divya-sri-nunety-59b446270)

 ## Summary
-Hardworking master’s student seeking an internship opportunity to gain more knowledge in data analytics, engineering, machine learning, and data science.
-Eager to enrich skills through practical experience and contribute to data-driven projects.
+Motivated master’s student seeking an internship to advance knowledge in data analytics, engineering, machine learning, and data science.
+Dedicated to applying practical experience to enhance skills and contribute to impactful data-driven projects.
+In addition to academic pursuits, actively engaged in social service by participating in community initiatives and collaborating with non-profits to support and empower underserved populations.

 ## Education